 Online reviews will tell you a lot about the legitimacy of a VPN service provider.
 Start with a simple Google search, then explore multiple review sites to see what people say about the service.
 Always look beyond the company’s website since it’s easy to fabricate those reviews.

 Not only will you be looking for information about other people’s experiences, but you’ll want to pay attention to how far back the reviews go.
-If the only reviews you find have been posted within the last month, it’s a good indication that the service is brand new—and perhaps untrustworthy.
+If the only reviews you find have been posted within the last month, it indicates that the service is brand new—and perhaps untrustworthy.

 If you run across a VPN that keeps your data log, keep running!
-This essentially defeats the purpose of a VPN because if they’re tracking and storing information about the sites you’ve visited and files you’ve downloaded, your browsing is no longer private or anonymous.
+This essentially defeats the purpose of a VPN because if it tracks and stores information about the sites you’ve visited and files you’ve downloaded, your browsing is no longer private or anonymous.

-That said, most VPNs like HideMyAss!
-Keep a log of some data, such as the connection duration or bandwidth used.
-That type of logging makes it so they can improve their service.
+That said, most VPNs, like HideMyAss!, keep a log of some data, such as the connection duration or bandwidth used.
+This type of logging allows them to improve their service.

 However, your VPN provider shouldn’t log information beyond that, such as the websites you visit or the IP addresses.
-If you can’t find information on their website that mentions the company’s log policy, check out this list of over 100 VPNs that don’t keep logs.
+If you can’t find information about the company’s log policy on their website, check out our guide to the best no-log VPNs.

 If you want to enjoy the security benefits that virtual private networks offer, expect to pay a fee for it.
 Usually, it’s a small monthly subscription fee, but you should never rely on free VPN services to keep your data safe.
-These free services are likely stealing and selling your data to third parties or redirecting you to their partner sites to profit off the sales commission.
+These free services will likely steal and sell your data to third parties or redirect you to their partner sites to profit from the sales commission.

 Like free VPNs, lifetime VPN subscriptions shouldn’t be trusted.
 These “lifetime subscriptions” usually don’t last long—maybe a year or two.
-Second, it’s an unstable business model.
-VPNs constantly need to bring in revenue to provide proper ongoing support and security.
+Second, they’re an unstable business model.
+VPNs constantly need revenue to provide proper ongoing support and security.

 That comes through monthly subscriptions.
 On the other hand, Lifetime subscriptions would rely solely on attracting new customers.
 So, what happens when the influx of customers drops?
 The cheap VPN service turns to sell your data to third parties and advertisers the same way sketchy-free services do.